Juvenile Crimes Attorney in Temple Working Closely with Parents and Juveniles to Reduce Harsh Consequences for Criminal Charges

 How Does the Texas Juvenile Justice System Work?

 Children commit juvenile crimes under the age of 18.
-When a juvenile crime is committed, juvenile offenders enter the juvenile justice system rather than the adult criminal justice system.
+When a juvenile crime is committed, juvenile offenders enter the juvenile court system rather than the adult criminal justice system.

 Law enforcement can take a juvenile into custody if they believe a law has been violated or broken.
 A detention hearing will be held within 48 hours of the initial arrest.
 At this hearing, the judge determines whether the child will be granted a release or detained in the detention facility until the next hearing.

-If kept in detention, the judge believes there is no suitable parent or care at home, the child is a danger to others or themselves, and they have a previous record of juvenile offenses and will likely commit a crime again.
+If kept in detention, the judge believes there is no suitable parent or guardian, the child is a danger to others or themselves, and they have a previous record of juvenile offenses and will likely commit a crime again.

 From a process perspective, a detention hearing will be held every ten days to decide on further detention.
 A release will require certain conditions to be met in the same way an adult might get probation.
 Parents must follow the conditions along with the child.